Itiviti/gradle-ikvm-plugin/README.md

         // Other ikvmc options can be set:
         // fileVersion, target, main, classloader, delaySign, compressResources, removeAssertions, srcPath ...

+        //removes the current CLR runtime directory from the search path, you should add reference dependencies manually see ikvmCompile nostdlib = true
     }

 ## Usage